Buy Self-help legal documents

-Adoptions are managed by the Department of Child, Youth and Family Services.
-If you are considering applying to adopt a child you should approach an adoption officer or social worker from the Department.
+Adoptions are managed by Oranga Tamariki - Ministry for Children.
+If you are considering applying to adopt a child you should approach an adoption officer or social worker from the Ministry.
 The law of adoption is set out in the ADOPTION ACT 1955.

 Broadly speaking any person under the age of 20 is capable of being adopted.